ATOMIC BRAIN® BS-301 preamp - Full range Dynamic Boost

 All the great sound of the DYNOBRAIN w/ an ABBY* mode that opens up the preamp for solo'ing or adding more punch/crunch to power chord.

-For your Electric Guitar, I've replicated a much improved Vintage Japanese 70's preamp from the ROL@ND RE-301 Tape Delay machine known as the Space Echo.
-A Full sonic spectrum, preamplifier that is true bypass & loaded with hi-fidelity audio components
+A Full sonic spectrum, preamplifier that is a very reactive, and tube like dynamic enhancement for your Amp and DAW buss inserts!
+I've replicated a much improved Vintage Japanese 70's preamp from the ROL@ND RE-301 Tape Delay machine known as the Space Echo. that is now true bypass & loaded with hi-fidelity audio components

 We've Improved the input impedence, extended the gain range & added a Bass cut that the original RE-301 didnt have, this aids in use with cranked small amp to keep the speaker from farting out AND when the Bass Cut is dialed back to 7 oclock, the tone sweep will give you a leaner, tighter modern flavor.
 Dial it back to 4-5 o'clock for the vintage full low mids of the original character and color. a "vintage-modern" contour if you will.